Report

 Income Inequality and Job Creation

 Abstract: We propose a novel channel through which rising income inequality affects job creation and macroeconomic outcomes.
 High-income households save relatively more in stocks and bonds but less in bank deposits.
-A rising top income share thereby increases the relative financing costs for bank-dependent firms, which in turn create fewer jobs.
-Exploiting variation across U.S. states and an IV strategy, we provide evidence for the channel.
-Calibrating a general equilibrium model to our cross-regional estimates, we show that rising inequality increases the employment share of large firms, reduces the labor share, and lowers output.
-The channel amplifies welfare effects of redistribution.
+A rising top income share thereby increases the relative financing cost for bank-dependent firms, which in turn create fewer jobs.
+Exploiting variation in top income shares across US states and an instrumental variable strategy, we provide evidence for this channel.
+We then build a general equilibrium macro model with heterogeneous households and heterogeneous firms and calibrate it to our empirical estimates.
+The model shows that the secular rise in top incomes accounts for 13 percent of the decline in the employment share of small firms since 1980.
+Through the new channel, rising inequality also reduces the labor share and aggregate output.
+Model experiments show that ignoring the link between inequality and job creation understates welfare effects of income redistribution.

 Keywords: income inequality; household heterogeneity; bank lending; job creation; business dynamism;